speechly/speechly/libraries/browser-ui/README.md

 ## Building the components from source

-These steps are only needed if you need to contibute to the development of the components or need to fork them for customization.
+The build steps may be needed if you need to contibute to the development of the components or need to fork them for customization.

 ### Requirements